tor-slettnes/common-core/src/apps/demo/README.md

 Our demo defines two signals in [demo-signals.h++](cpp/api/demo-signals.h++) to support the functionality described above:

-- `cc::demo::signal_time` is emitted at periodic intervals once `start_ticking()` has been invoked, and
+- `demo::signal_time` is emitted at periodic intervals once `start_ticking()` has been invoked, and

-- `cc::demo::signal_greeting` is emitted whenever someone (a thread or an external client) invokes `say_hello()`.
+- `demo::signal_greeting` is emitted whenever someone (a thread or an external client) invokes `say_hello()`.